joerup/website/apps/planetaria.md

 ---
 # Learn About Other Worlds
-You'll find fascinating stories and interesting stats about each celestial object.
-The aim is to show what makes each one unique.
+You'll find fascinating stories and interesting stats about each celestial object that reveal what makes each one unique.

 ---
 ![Planetaria](images/planetaria/preview5.png)

 ---
 # Discover Stunning Photos
-Enjoy these mesmerizing photos taken by various spacecraft.
+Enjoy these mesmerizing photos of the Sun, the planets, and moons taken by various spacecraft.

 ---
 ![Planetaria](images/planetaria/preview6.png)